 There are no changes from 2020 for the surplus line broker tax forms.

-All business entities with a surplus line broker license and some individuals with a surplus line broker license in the State of Washington during the tax year must complete a form, even if no business was actually transacted within Washington during the tax period.
+All business entities with a surplus line broker license and unaffiliated individuals with a surplus line broker license in the State of Washington during the tax year must complete a form, even if no business was actually transacted within Washington during the tax period.
 Please review surplus line broker reporting and tax requirements if you are not sure if you need to file.

 The completed online form and payment must be received by the Office of Insurance Commissioner (OIC) on or before March 1 following the end of the calendar year.
-When the due date falls on a Saturday or Sunday, the form and payment are considered timely if received on the next business day.
+When the due date falls on a Saturday or Sunday, the form and payment are considered timely if received the next business day.

 Caution: Do not mail a paper version of the form or any attachments to our office.